OfficeDev/office-js-docs-pr/docs/overview/add-in-manifests.md

 - Declare permissions that the Office Add-in requires, such as reading or writing to the document.

-- For Outlook add-ins, define the
--
--  or rules that specify the context in which they will be activated and interact with a message, appointment, or meeting request item.
+- For Outlook add-ins, define the rule or rules that specify the context in which they will be activated and interact with a message, appointment, or meeting request item.

 For examples, see [Manifest v1.1 XML file examples](#manifest-v1.1-xml-file-examples-and-schemas).